 I enjoyed my first batch of fig jam on a toasted crostini piled with fresh ricotta, but as I type this, millions of other ideas come to mind: fig jam smeared over baked brie, dolloped on a cheese board, smothered inside of a peanut butter & jelly, or swirled into Greek yogurt.
 The possibilities are endless!
 Just think how impressed your house guests will be when you serve this with their morning toast?!
 (You can thank me later.
 Wink, wink.)

-1 cup sugar
+- 1 cup

-1 cup water
+- 1 cup

-Juice from one lemon (about 3 tablespoons)
+Juice from 1 lemon (about 3 tablespoons)

-1/2 teaspoon vanilla bean paste or pure vanilla extract
+vanilla bean paste or vanilla extract

-- This amount is perfect for sharing: one small jar for yourself, and one for a friend.
+This amount is perfect for sharing: one small jar for yourself, and one for a friend.
 Feel free to half, if desired.